 - M.S., Clinical Psychology, University of Kentucky, 2000.

 - B.S., Psychology, University of Illinois, Urbana-Champaign 1998.

-Leah Horvath, Ph.D., is an Assistant Professor and the Associate Chair of the Clinical Psychology Program at the Illinois School of Professional Psychology at Argosy University, Chicago.
+Leah Horvath, Ph.D., is an Associate Professor and the Associate Dean of the Clinical Psychology Program at the Illinois School of Professional Psychology at Argosy University, Chicago.
 She received her MS and PhD in Clinical Psychology from The University of Kentucky, with a focus on cognitive-behavioral treatments and clinical administration.
 She has specialized clinical training in Dialectical Behavior Therapy (DBT) including completing her pre-doctoral fellowship in the DBT program at the Yale-New Haven Psychiatric Hospital.
 Dr. Horvath completed a postdoctoral fellowship in the University Counseling Service at New York University, where she specialized in the treatment of individuals with eating disorders.
-Her clinical areas of interest involve using CBT treatments to help clients with anxiety and depression, working with adults with eating disorders or histories of trauma, and working from a DBT or mindfulness-based treatment approach.
+Her clinical areas of interest involve using CBT treatments to help clients with anxiety and depression, working with adults with eating disorders or histories of trauma, and working from DBT and mindfulness-based treatment approaches.
 Her research interests include issues in romantic relationships, personality theory, therapy outcome research, and factors related to the positive professional development of psychologists and trainees.

 - Application of cognitive behavioral theory and therapies to depression and anxiety disorders.

 - Dialectical behavior therapy and other mindfulness-based interventions.